Quick, you have until Karl the Fog returns to take advantage of these seven best parks in San Francisco! Hop onto one of our e-bikes and explore.

 4. Mission Dolores Park in the Mission District

-5. Patricia’s Green in Hayes Valley
+5. Patricia’s Green San Francisco

 Here’s one that you’re not likely to find in the guide books!
 Patricia’s Green has only been around since 2005.
 The location was originally a part of the Central Freeway, which was removed after the 1989 Loma-Prieta earthquake which caused a 100ft/30m section from the top deck of the Bay Bridge fall into the lower deck.
 Thanks to local activist like Patricia Walkup, the park’s namesake, the freeway came down and allowed sunshine into the neighborhood — revitalizing a neighborhood once riddled with crime.